Aledangelo/NetworkSecurity-CTF/README.md

 If you are using the attacking machine that was provided to you, sqlmap is already installed.
 Otherwise, you can download it here: https://github.com/sqlmapproject/sqlmap

+It is good to check if the "nome" parameter is vulnerable, to do this you need to use the following command:

+**sqlmap -u "http://193.20.1.2:5000/search?nome=mela" -p nome --cookie="session:<stolen session>"

 ## Command Injection